 - Subverted, where every self-respecting mad scientist expects their creations to at least attempt to destroy them.
-Helen repeatedly points this out to Artie: "Let's face fact.
+Helen repeatedly points this out to Artie: "Let's face facts.
 As you are, you'd go on a pretty poor rampage.◊".

 - Played straight when the subject Helen has been experimenting on for the entire run of the comic dumps her even though she has fallen in love with him, and takes over another secret lair, which in another timeline leads to Helen's near-death and existence as nothing but a brain in a tank.

 - The Fat Guard who tortured poor Fluffles the owlbear, in an attempt to invoke Being Tortured Makes You Evil and turn it into a more fearsome combatant, is savaged by his own creation when he lets it loose on some trespassing goblins.

 - A demoness offers a Deal with the Devil of "One soul for one orb" to Dies Horribly.
 He quickly accepts, thinking his companion will receive the Orb of Bloodlight they need, but receives a worthless non-magical orb instead.
 However, because Dies' Artificial Limb possesses a soul of its own, the Demoness is deemed to have violated the terms of her own deal when she tries to claim him, and is banished to a Fate Worse than Death.